Gay Las Vegas

-This year, the outreach is to the gay market.
-The city continues to add attractions to satisfy the ever-growing number of gays who flock there each year.
+Attractions continue to satisfy the growing number of gays who flock here each year.
 Same-sex couples holding hands in the glittery casinos and well-built gay men dancing the night away at the most popular bars and clubs are increasingly common sights on the Strip.

-Las Vegas does not have one gay neighborhood, but the majority of the city's gay nightlife is centered on two large strip malls -- the Fruit Loop and the Village Square Commercial Center -- off the Strip.
+Las Vegas doesn't have one gay neighborhood.
+Much of the city's gay nightlife centers around two strip malls -- the Fruit Loop and the Village Square Commercial Center -- off the Strip, but residents are scattered across the whole valley.

 McCarran International Airport, is roughly three miles southeast of the Las Vegas Strip and about five miles from downtown.
 Many taxi companies serve LAS and fares are set by the Nevada Taxicab Authority.
 Most hotels offer a shuttle bus to and from the airport.